ASM-DT amphibious rifle: History and design

 To meet the requirements, a long smoothbore barrel was necessary for the new rifle to fire underwater, but a rifled barrel was necessary to achieve any significant range while above water.
 To solve this problem and get a true 'hybrid' design, the rifle would have to fire two types of projectile: one underwater and another above water.
 The rifle was designed with two feed slots, able to accept two magazines at the same time, to make the transition seamless.
-Danilov designed the ASM-DT to fire both 5.45 x 39 mm 7N6 (a version of the standard Soviet ammunition), adapted to the caliber of the ASM-DT, and also 5.45 x 39 mm MGTS (aka 5.66×39/120 mm MPS), underwater ammunition like that of the existing APS.
+Danilov designed the ASM-DT to fire both 5.45 x 39 mm 7N6 (a version of the standard Soviet ammunition), adapted to the caliber of the ASM-DT, and also 5.45 x 39 mm MGTS (a.k.a.
+5.66×39/120 mm MPS), underwater ammunition like that of the existing APS.
 The ASM-DT uses the same magazines as the APS while under water, and AK-74 magazines above water.
 The magazine release shifts forward when using AK-74 magazines, and the gas system automatically adjusts for firing out of water.
 To enable accurate shooting when outside of water, the barrel is rifled, however it has shallow grooves along its length, which expel some gases ahead of the bullet and blow any water out of the barrel.
 This prevents the barrel from bursting if the rifle is taken to the surface quickly, and fired outside of water without being drained first.
 In addition, the rifle can be equipped with a GP-25 grenade launcher, a bayonet, or a PBS sound and flash suppressor.